 Always challenging me to get out of my comfort zone, whether it was allowing me to careen through the neighborhood on my bicycle well before most kids were let out of their yards, or sending me to Spain one summer in high school to live with a family and learn Spanish, my mother fostered in me a sense of independence and confidence that has served well throughout my life.

-An entrepreneur myself, I launched an unlikely business and made it a success though creativity, an entrepreneurial spirit and determination.
+An entrepreneur myself, I launched an unlikely business and made it a success through creativity, an entrepreneurial spirit and determination.
 My job for the last few years has been to travel the world horseback riding with local people while filming for the Emmy-winning series I created, Equitrekking.
 An unlikely career–– yes!